 (b) registered as a psychologist under The Psychologists Registration Act;

 (c) a practising registered nurse under The Regulated Health Professions Act;

 (d) a practising registered psychiatric nurse under The Regulated Health Professions Act;

 (e) registered as a social worker under The Social Work Profession Act; or

 (f) a member of a class of persons designated in the regulations. (« spécialiste en toxicomanie »)

-"alcohol" means liquor as defined in The Liquor and Gaming Control Act. (« alcool »)
+"alcohol" means liquor as defined in The Liquor, Gaming and Cannabis Control Act. (« alcool »)

 (a) alcohol; or